Ecdar/Ecdar-GUI-Web/.github/CONTRIBUTING.md

 ## Styleguide

-For information about file, class, interface and variable naming conventions, code practices, project file structure and rules about the usage of TS types, read the [styleguide](../styleguide.md) file.
+For information about file, class, interface and variable naming conventions, code practices, project file structure, and rules about the usage of TS types, read the [styleguide](../styleguide.md) file.

 ## TODO